 iD Mobile 4G coverage

-iD Mobile shares Three's network, which reaches more than 97% of the population with 3G services and plans to have 98% 4G coverage by 2016.
+iD Mobile shares Three's network, which reaches more than 97% of the population with 3G services.
 Unfortunately, Three doesn't have the widest 4G coverage, with the faster mobile internet mostly found in and around cities at present.
+Still, you're almost certain to be able to connect.

 If you have an iD plan, you'll connect to 4G automatically if you're in a coverage area, otherwise you'll use 3G.
 Check out our guide for more on mobile coverage.